David was born in Peoria, IL in 1971.

 As demand for his teachings grew, David founded Living Meditation in New York City and used it as the primary platform for his teaching for some time.

 Life is really good.
 These days I get to teach, and write, and spend time with my family.
 It’s all growing.
 Becoming a teacher was a deep thing for me, working with so many different people over the years and seeing them grow.
 Now I’m also a dad which is a massively deep thing.
 My kids give me so much incentive to stay awake, to make this world a better place.
 As far as the work goes, I couldn’t be happier.
 It keeps growing and evolving and reaching more people.
-I’ve been doing it for awhile now, so I’ve been able to see many of my students really go for it and wake up in a profound way.
+These days I’m really into supporting helpers, teachers, pastors and healers be clearer vessels of Grace.
 I am blessed to do this work.
+God is so good.